 #5: Don’t overshare things with your kids.

-It’s just not appropriate to share our adult problems with our children, and it’s even more inappropriate to expect them to help us through them.
+It’s not appropriate to share our adult problems with our children, and it’s even more inappropriate to expect them to help us through them.
 Realistically, every man is going to have problems in life.
-He may be having difficulties at work, with his spouse, with his own parents, or making ends meet.
+You may be having difficulties at work, with your spouse, with your own parents, or making ends meet.
 Find a healthy outlet for that stress, and talk about it with the right people.
 If you and your spouse need to have an argument, don’t argue in front of your kids.
 Put it off until later.
 Who knows?
 You may even lose the need to argue.

-If you’re having trouble at work with coworkers, customers, or your boss, leave it at work—don’t bring it home.
-It can be really difficult to segment our lives into little boxes, but let yourself be motivated by the fact that arguing and fighting and verbal despair can be really damaging to kids and create lots of anxiety.
+If you’re having trouble at work, leave it at work—don’t bring it home.
+It can be really difficult to segment our lives into little boxes, but let yourself be motivated by the fact that arguing and fighting and verbal despair can be even more damaging to your kids than it is to you.
 Part of being a man and a father is being a solid, dependable person your family can rely on and feel safe with.
 It’s okay to have problems; just learn how to share them with the right people at the right time.

 #6: Get to know your kids.